alt

 • does not have a teaching role

-• the content of the sessions is strictly confidential within the school team
+• the content of the sessions is strictly confidential

 The art therapist will schedule time for: